toxicsnek/tfm2-Rust-Forge/docs/FEATURES.md

 ### Shield

 Adds a damage-absorbing shield layer to the current target using a formula.
-Shield duration is configured in ticks; newly created Shield effects default to 360 ticks (6 seconds).
+Shield duration is configured in ticks; newly created Shield effects default to 360 ticks.
+(6 seconds)

 ### Remove Shield